 2. Most people are not seeking the tool itself.
 They’re seeking a solution or answer to their problem.
 And they typically don’t really care what the “tool” or process is, as as long as they get the end result they want.

-To illustrate this, if I marketed myself as a “sales trainer” or “business coach” potential clients would not gravitate towards me in anything like the numbers who respond to my more results based message about getting more clients saying “Yes please!” without being pushy or compromising their integrity.
+To illustrate this, if I marketed myself as a “sales trainer” or “business coach” potential clients would not gravitate towards me in anything like the numbers who respond to my more results and values based message about helping heart-centred business owners get more clients saying “Yes please!” without being pushy or compromising their integrity.

 Step 2: Know what you’re Selling

-The reason this step is so important is because so many service-based businesses — particularly when they’re selling something quite intangible and results oriented — really struggle with knowing what to sell and how to package it up so that they are offering a genuine solution or end result to their clients.
+The reason this step is so important is because so many service-based businesses — particularly when they’re selling something that feels quite intangible — really struggle with knowing what to sell and how to package it up so that they are offering a genuine solution or end result to their clients.

-For example, you’re not really selling one-by-one hypnotherapy sessions, you’re selling a life free of the constant craving to smoke and you’re not just a one-time web designer – you’re a beautiful website that’s going to help your client attract their perfect clients for years to come.
+For example, you’re not really selling one-by-one hypnotherapy sessions, you’re selling a life free of the constant craving to smoke and you’re not just a one-time web designer – you create beautiful websites that will help your client attract their perfect clients for years to come.

 Also if you sell your services by the hour or by the session, it’s really hard to build a truly sustainable business that is financially rewarding without burning yourself out due to the constant need to enrol another client, and another, and another…

-The other really important piece here is that you get clear on your price.
+Part of this process is getting clear on your pricing.
 I’ve had so many people say to me over the years,

 “Catherine, I’m not networking or going on social media yet because I haven’t figured out my pricing”.

-My message to you on this is that you simply can’t afford to put your business on hold while you figure out your pricing in a vacuum.
-So pick your price and get going… even if you start out a little too low… or a little too high.. you’ll soon find out and you can correct it.
+But you really can’t afford to put your business on hold while you figure out your pricing in a vacuum.
+So my advice is just set your price (any price!) and get going…

 I’ve written some great blogs about pricing if pricing is a pain point for you.